hail-is/hail/dev-docs/hail-query/linalg/block-matrix-lowering.md

 - ctxRef: a handle for referring to the context
 - blockContexts: sparse map of contexts for each block
-- broadcastVals: map of (named) values that are shared across each context
+- globalVals: sequence of (named) values that are shared across each context
 - body: IR: tranformation of the block context that yields the matrix value of each block

-## Broadcast values
+## Global values

-If a value is needed in the body of the computation, such as with a relational Let, it should generally be included as a broadcast value.
+If a value is needed in the body of the computation, such as with a relational Let, it should generally be included as a global value.

-Broadcast values are named for ease of reference; all names should be unique.
+Global values are named for ease of reference; all names should be unique.

-Since the broadcast values are stored as an unordered map, there is no way to reference other previously defined broadcast values in a new broadcast definition.
-The current structure of the BlockMatrixIR means that it is unlikely to be necessary.
+Since global values are stored as an ordered array, previously-defined global values can be referenced in the definition of new global values.
+The current structure of the BlockMatrixIR means that it is unlikely to be necessary, though.

 When creating a BlockMatrixStage from other BlockMatrixStages, broadcast values should be preserved from all child BlockMatrixStages.

-### Referencing broadcast values from contexts and body
+### Referencing global values from contexts and body

-Broadcast values can be referenced from both block contexts and the body of the computation using `Ref(name, value.typ)`.
+Global values can be referenced from both block contexts and the body of the computation using `Ref(name, value.typ)`.

 ## Contexts